|

 the vast post war metropolitan areas.

-by those who launched their boats and planes for combat from the Seabees’
+are told by those who launched their boats and planes for combat from the

-air strips and ports.
-They returned to eat and sleep in tent cities and Quonset
+Seabees’ air strips and ports.
+They returned to eat and sleep in tent cities

-huts the Seabees erected, and relaxed at Seabee-developed ballfields
+and Quonset huts the Seabees erected, and relaxed at Seabee-developed

-their stories are our story.
-We especially hail our New Zealand comrades;
+travelers; their stories are our story.
+We especially hail our New Zealand

-their strategic and fighting skills earned them our lasting respect.
-Their
+comrades; their strategic and fighting skills earned them our lasting

 ~ ~ ~

-huddled the native population with centuries of history and traditions.
-When
+military activity huddled the native population with centuries of history

-the Allies landed, most of the natives were evacuated to Guadalcanal for
+and traditions.
+When the Allies landed, most of the natives were evacuated

-medical care.
+to Guadalcanal for medical care.
 They were repatriated at the war’s end.
-The lives of all,

-however, were changed forever by their contact with the Allied troops and by

-the air strips, ammunition, and fuel abandoned at the end of the war.
 The

+lives of all, however, were changed forever by their contact with the Allied

+troops and by the air strips, ammunition, and fuel abandoned at the end of

-Seabees’ airport still serves them under the International code IIS.
-The
+the war.
+The Seabees’ airport still serves them under the International code

-ammunition fueled a war of their own.
-Their story continues today, with new
+IIS.
+The ammunition fueled a war of their own.
+Their story continues today,

 I. In Memoriam